Azathothas/Stars/README.md

 - [wdahlenburg/werkzeug-debug-console-bypass](https://github.com/wdahlenburg/werkzeug-debug-console-bypass) – Werkzeug has a debug console that requires a pin.
 It's possible to bypass this with an LFI vulnerability or use it as a local privilege escalation vector.
 - [webrtc-for-the-curious/webrtc-for-the-curious](https://github.com/webrtc-for-the-curious/webrtc-for-the-curious) – WebRTC for the Curious: Go beyond the APIs
 - [welldone-cloud/aws-summarize-account-activity](https://github.com/welldone-cloud/aws-summarize-account-activity) – Analyzes CloudTrail data of a given AWS account and generates a summary of recently active IAM principals, API calls they made, as well as regions, IP addresses and user agents they used.
+- [wireservice/csvkit](https://github.com/wireservice/csvkit) – A suite of utilities for converting to and working with CSV, the king of tabular file formats.
 - [witalihirsch/qBitTorrent-fluent-theme](https://github.com/witalihirsch/qBitTorrent-fluent-theme) – Fluent theme for qBitTorrent
 - [wkentaro/gdown](https://github.com/wkentaro/gdown) – Google Drive Public File Downloader when Curl/Wget Fails
 - [wmariuss/awesome-devops](https://github.com/wmariuss/awesome-devops) – A curated list of awesome DevOps platforms, tools, practices and resources